Jump to main content

 Person to Claim the Child Allowance

-(1) Either the husband or wife, but not both, has income chargeable to salaries tax.
+(1) Either you or your spouse, but not both, has income chargeable to salaries tax.
+The one who has income.

-(2) Both husband and wife have income chargeable to salaries tax.
+(2) Both of you and your spouse have income chargeable to salaries tax.
+The one who has higher income.

-(3) Both husband and wife have income chargeable to salaries tax, and one of them is assessed at the standard rate.
+(3) Both of you and your spouse have income chargeable to salaries tax, and either one is assessed at the standard rate.
+The one whose income is not assessed at the standard rate.

 Dependent Brother or Dependent Sister Allowance